How to Contribute

 • Develop new programming possibly including exchanges with other Hillels, Jewish-themed entertainment, Jewish learning, Israel programming, and educational trips in the region

 Contributions to the W&L Hillel Endowment for Programming can also be made online or by mail.
-Please contact Megan McLean, Director of Hillel with questions or for more information.
+Please contact Maggie Shapiro Haskett, Director of Jewish Life with questions or for more information.